 - Severe burns

-What to Expect during Your Emergency Department Visit
+What to Expect during Your ER Visit

-During triage, the nurse will ask for your name, date of birth, Social Security number and the main reason you’ve come to the hospital.
+During triage, the nurse will ask for your name, date of birth, social security number and the main reason you’ve come to the hospital.
 The triage nurse will also check your vital signs, such as blood pressure and temperature, to determine the seriousness of your particular condition.